-In Hide My Eyes, private detective Albert Campion finds himself hunting down a serial killer in London’s theatre-land.
+In this classic Allingham, private detective Albert Campion finds himself hunting down a serial killer in London’s theatre-land.

 A spate of murders leaves him with only two baffling clues: a left-hand glove and a lizard-skin letter-case.
 These minimal clues and a series of peculiar events sets Campion on a race against time that takes him from an odd museum of curiosities hidden in a quiet corner of London to a scrapyard in the East End.